haileylisak/Version-Control-GP/README.md

 # Version-Control-GP
 Liza Dukhon and Hailey Lisak.
-This is a group project where we take the user's first name, then last name.
-We then make the last name print in all caps.
+This is a group project where we take the user's first name, then age.
+It then prints out the entered name stating how old they are.

 HI!
 Our program is in phython!
 We have completed this assignment!
 Thanks :)